anbraten/led/README.md

 # Led matrix
-This program written in node is an interface for controlling small plugins / games to use on a led matrix.
+This program written in node is an interface for controlling small scripts to use on a led matrix.

 ## Installation
 ### Development